Sanix-Darker/cisv/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue)
 ![Build](https://img.shields.io/badge/build-passing-brightgreen)

-> **cisv** is a high-performance CSV parser that leverages SIMD instructions and zero-copy memory mapping to achieve unparalleled parsing speeds.
+> **cisv** is a high-performance CSV parser and writer that leverages SIMD instructions and zero-copy memory mapping to achieve unparalleled parsing and writing speeds.
 Available as both a Node.js native addon and a standalone CLI tool.

+### DISCLAIMER

+- The reader/parser is much more optimized than the writer,
+- This project is on hightly dev mode, don't assume everything will not break.

 ### PERFORMANCE